dat-ecosystem-archive/docs/docs/terms.md

 ## General Terminology

-### Dat archive
+### dat, Dat archive, archive

+A dat, or Dat archive, is a set of files and special dat metadata ([SLEEP](#SLEEP).

-A folder containing files of any type, which can be synced to other people on the distributed web.
-A Dat archive has content (files) and metadata, both shared to peers.
+The folder can contain files of any type, which can be synced to other people on the distributed web.
+The metadata and files are both shared to peers.

-A Dat archive has a Dat link used to share with other people.
+A dat has a Dat link used to share with other people.

 ### Distributed Web

-In a Distributed Web (P2P) model, those who are downloading the data are also providing some of the bandwidth and storage to run it.
+In a Distributed Web (P2P) model, those who are downloading the data also provide bandwidth and storage to share it.
 Instead of one server, we have many.
 The more people or organizations that are involved in the Distributed Web, the more redundant, safe, and fast it will become.

 Currently, the Web is centralized: if someone controls the hardware or the communication line, then they control all the uses of that website.
 [Read more here](http://brewster.kahle.org/2015/08/11/locking-the-web-open-a-call-for-a-distributed-web-2/).